If your computer is running the Windows operating system, chances are that you’re familiar with the term “malware.”

 4. After RKill completes a system scan, it will create a text-file log containing all the observations and what actions the tool has taken.

 Important note: RKill does not delete any malicious files, but merely deactivates their processes.
-Make sure to run a full system scan with one of the programs mentioned above or a real-time antivirus scanner, such as Bitdefender or Kaspersky.
+Make sure to run a full system scan with one of the programs mentioned above or a real-time antivirus scanner, such as ESET or Bitdefender.